EqualityAI/Checklist/README.md

 ## Try the checklist for yourself

+- Install R, and R studio
-- Download and run app
+- Copy and download the respository
+- Run locally

 ### Connect to a database

-Edit this in the global.R
+Edit this in the global.R OR use the login made available on the ui.R

 ```r
 options(mysql = list(